 - 5.50 The site lies to the north east of Hatton.
 The site is well related to the existing development at Hatton.
 The A511 runs along the northern boundary of the site which accesses the A50 to the west, and residential development and the Salt Box Café lies along the western boundary of the site.
 The eastern boundary is open countryside with trees dotted along the boundary. - 5.51 Hatton provides a range of services and facilities, including a train station.
 However, the nearest doctor's surgery is located at Tutbury, which lies within East Staffordshire.
 A development of this size will require the provision of additional services and facilities alongside existing, to cater for the housing development and increase the sustainability of the location. - 5.52 The site currently lies within Flood Zone 3 which is classed as being at high risk of flooding although works around Scropton, Hatton and Egginton will redefine the actual flood risk locally.
-Development of the site would also assist in maintaining the flood defences at Hatton. - 5.53 The site will be accessed from Derby Road and /or appropriate access off Station Road.
-However development of a new access to serve the manufacturing site to the south will provide a wider community benefit by removing some of the HGV traffic on Station Road.
+Development of the site would also assist in maintaining the flood defences at Hatton. - 5.53 The site will be accessed off Derby Road and/or through the existing Salt Box Café access from Station Road.

-- A Residential development on land north east of Hatton for around 400 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - Retention of the existing trees on the eastern boundary of the site and landscaping to help soften the housing development on the surrounding landscape; - ii) The provision of high quality pedestrian and cycle links both within the site and connecting to established adjacent development to the south of the site; - iii) Consider additional retail provision on site, to help meet the needs of the site and provide further retail facilities for Hatton: - iv) Developer contributions will be made to maintain the flood alleviation works at the lower River Dove Catchment Area:
+- A Residential development on land north east of Hatton for around 400 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - i) Retention of the existing trees on the eastern boundary of the site and landscaping to help soften the housing development on the surrounding landscape; - ii) The provision of high quality pedestrian and cycle links both within the site and connecting to established adjacent development to the south of the site; - Consider additional retail provision on site, to help meet the needs of the site and provide further retail facilities for Hatton; - iv) Developer contributions will be made to maintain the flood alleviation works at the lower River Dove Catchment Area; - v) The provision of a doctor's surgery in Hatton will be considered;

-- v) The provision of a doctor's surgery in Hatton will be considered: - vi) Ensure the provision of a combined access to the site and to a large manufacturing plant and nearby sewage treatment works.
-New road infrastructure should be designed to reflect and protect the amenity of existing and proposed residential properties; - vii) Developer contributions will be made towards the extension to Heathfields Primary School, Hatton to help address capacity issues at the school; - viii) An appropriate easement along watercourses on site that is free from built development; - ix) Consideration of heritage assets in the area. - x) Developer Contributions to be made towards the provision of a new Household Waste Recycling Centre in the Swadlincote area.
+- vi) Consideration will be given to the provision of combined access to the site and to a large manufacturing plant within Hatton; - vii) Developer contributions will be made towards the extension to Heathfields Primary School, Hatton to help address capacity issues at the school; - viii) An appropriate easement along watercourses on site that is free from built development; - ix) Protection of heritage assets in the area.